openedx/edx-platform/docs/testing.rst

 ::

-    python ./manage.py lms test --verbosity=1 lms/djangoapps/courseware/tests/test_courses.py   --traceback --settings=test
+    pytest lms/djangoapps/courseware/tests/test_courses.py

 To run a single test format the command like this.

 ::

-    paver test_system -t lms/djangoapps/courseware/tests/tests.py:ActivateLoginTest.test_activate_login
+    paver test_system -t lms/djangoapps/courseware/tests/tests.py::ActivateLoginTest::test_activate_login

-The ``lms`` suite of tests runs with randomized order, by default.
+You can use ``--randomize`` to randomize the test case sequence.
+In the short term, this is likely to reveal bugs in our test setup and teardown;
-You can override these by using ``--no-randomize`` to disable randomization.
+please fix (or at least file tickets for) any such issues you encounter.

 You can also enable test concurrency with the ``--processes=N`` flag (where ``N`` is the number of processes to run tests with, and ``-1`` means one process per available core).
-Note, however, that when running concurrently, breakpoints may not work correctly, and you will not be able to run single test methods (only single test classes).
+Note, however, that when running concurrently, breakpoints may not work correctly.

 For example: